Axeltoutseul/Inception/README.md

 *This project has been created as part of the 42 curriculum by axbaudri*

 ## Description
-The goal of this project is to create a website with Docker.
+The goal of this project is to create several Docker containers and make them work together by configuring an administration system.
+There is three containers, each for a tool : MariaDB for database save, Wordpress for website creation and management, and Nginx to configure the web server

 ## Instructions